 Funded by Health Education England North Central and East London, and led by Dr Caroline Stirling, Consultant in Palliative Medicine and Director for End of Life Care NHS England (London region) UCLPartners AHSN identified the need for an innovative educational resource.
 UCLPartners set about creating a suite of materials that could be used by facilitators to teach staff of all grades and disciplines, across all settings.
 The community materials were made in partnership with East London NHS Foundation Trust, who produced the You Matter film.
 The materials were disseminated through a train the trainer approach.

-UCLPartners also established a Community of Practice for acute hospital EOLC Leads across London to support the improvement of EOLC, including workforce development, shared documentation and metrics, and other improvement initiatives.
+UCLPartners also established a quarterly Community of Practice for acute hospital EOLC Leads across London and the South East, to support the improvement of EOLC including workforce development, shared documentation and metrics, and other improvement initiatives.